Original publish date April 22, 2021

 Bad residents who destroy your property, refuse to cover the cost of repairs, and won't move out become a significantly costly problem for investors.

 When it's time to remove a resident, the lease or rental agreement becomes your guide again.
-With a thorough lease, investors and renters have clear documentation about the eviction consequences of damaging a property and refusing to comply with efforts to collect compensation for repairs.
+With a thorough lease, investors and renters have clear documentation about the eviction consequences of damaging property and refusing to comply with efforts to collect compensation for repairs.

 Follow the Law